phest/VRTK/DOCUMENTATION.md

  * **Bottom Panel Menu Item Controller:** The bottom PanelMenuItemController, which is triggered by pressing down on the controller touchpad.
  * **Left Panel Menu Item Controller:** The left PanelMenuItemController, which is triggered by pressing left on the controller touchpad.
  * **Right Panel Menu Item Controller:** The right PanelMenuItemController, which is triggered by pressing right on the controller touchpad.
+ * **Controller Events:** The controller to listen for the events on.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.

 ### Example